 4. Measure the width of your dog at it's widest point (for most breeds this will be between the front shoulders).
 This measurement determines the width of the door opening that is required for your dog to comfortably enter the house.
 The width of the door opening should be at least 1 inch greater than this measurement.

-Note: If you live in an region that has extremely cold winters, we recommend that you not exceed measurements 1 and 2 by more than 50% unless your dog house is equiped with an auxiliary heat source.
+Note: If you live in an region that has extremely cold winters, we recommend that you not exceed measurements 1 and 2 by more than 50% unless your dog house is equipped with an auxiliary heat source.
 In mild climates, a larger than necessary house does not present a problem.